 First requests will be favored over previously funded students' requests.
 Students may submit more than one travel request during a one-year period.
-However, each student is rarely granted more than \$600 per year.
+However, each student is only granted up to \$1,000 per year.
 This amount is not guaranteed to each student, each year.
-For Ph.D. students beyond their fourth year and master's students beyond their second year who are not residents on the UO campus, travel/research funds will be considered on a case-by-case basis.
+For Ph.D. students beyond their fourth year and master's students beyond their second year, travel/research funds will be considered on a case-by-case basis.